sixhops/css-box-model-and-positioning/README.md

 <img src="https://cloud.githubusercontent.com/assets/40461/8234478/287c1156-15d4-11e5-9901-ba9090a5bf70.png">
 </p>

-## Using position, floats, and clears to create columns - Code along (20 mins)
+## Using position, floats, and clears to create columns - Code along (20 mins "WE DO")

 Now that we have the basics of relative and absolute positioning, lets create a two column layout by changing the heights; then, we'll investigate how to do this with floats and clears for a more effective approach.